Employer branding? You may have heard of it, but what is it exactly?

 Employer branding efforts need to continue throughout the candidate hiring experience.
 Failing to do so can result in a negative candidate experience and deliver a major blow to the employer brand.
 A negative experience will not only affect the company’s employer brand with the candidate, but will also spread through the job seeker’s social circles as they are likely to share their experience with family and friends as well as on social media.

 tailoring an employer brand to address multi-generational candidates.

 Given the current skills gap and need to secure highly-skilled and diverse talent, companies must engage the multi-generational candidate marketplace by building an employment brand and hiring process that is attractive to the needs and preferences of each generation.

 The good news is that the majority of generational criteria are fundamentally alike, in that most want a competitive salary, benefits and some level of job security.
 However, there are subtle but vital differences in generational preferences that can greatly affect whether a candidate chooses to join an organisation or not.

 The Randstad Award survey has shown that younger employees prefer a pleasant working atmosphere, interesting job content and career progression opportunities whilst older employees look at job security and financial stability of the company.
 Employers need to take these differences into consideration during the hiring process to best showcase their employer brand.

 Many companies fail to continue their employer branding efforts beyond the hiring process, a potentially catastrophic and costly mistake.
-It should not be overlooked that an organization’s day-to-day working environment reflects its brand.
-Otherwise, top talent that it has worked so hard to acquire may jump ship after realizing the job, culture or employees do not live up to the employer brand image.
+It should not be overlooked that an organisation’s day-to-day working environment reflects its brand.
+Otherwise, top talent that it has worked so hard to acquire may jump ship after realising the job, culture or employees do not live up to the employer brand image.